shuaibee/IO21-2/README.md

-# portfoliowebsite
+# Personal Website.
-Source code of a website I developed using Django
+Source code of a website I developed using Django in my second week as an intern at IO21!